build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 ```

+You may exit and save the file by pressing the keys `Ctrl + X`.

 Before running the example program, start a target TCP server listening on port `4002`.
 As a first
-example use a simple HTTP server, later we'll try other TCP-based protocols.
+example use a simple HTTP server, later on we'll try other TCP-based protocols.

 ```
 pushd $(mktemp -d 2>/dev/null || mktemp -d -t 'tmpdir') &>/dev/null; python3 -m http.server --bind 0.0.0.0 4002; popd